OleMissCSCI554/Band-Base/README.md

 ### Scheme

-* A musician can create a band.
-This is kind of registration form for a band.
+* A musician can create a new band.
+This is kind of a registration form for a band.
 * The form fields include a “name”, “add member” and “about” field.
 * The owner of the band can upload videos and photos for a band.
 * The musician can add more than one band members.
-* The photos of the band will be adjusted to suitable size.
+* The photos of the band will be adjusted to a suitable size.
 * The actual videos are not uploaded.
-* The owner only needs to upload a you tube link.
+* The owner only needs to upload a YouTube video unique ID.

 ### Possible fields for the form